Key takeaways

 - Realization Rate equals Billed Amount divided by Billable Amount.

-- WIP tracks accrued but unbilled revenue, watch cash flow impact.
+- WIP tracks accrued but unbilled revenue.
+Watch the cash flow impact carefully.

 Benchmark Ranges for Indian SMBs